Introduction To Malware Analysis

 Malware is an executable binary that is malicious in nature.
 Malware’s can be used by attackers to perform variety of malicious actions like Spying on the target using Keyloggers or RAT’S, they can also delete your data or encrypt your data for “Ransom”.

 Types of Malware: Malware is designed to perform malicious actions and they have different functionality.
 Various types of Malware are:

 - Trojans – Trojans can destroy data and exfiltrate data and can also be used for spying.

 - Rat’s – This type of malware allows attacker to remotely access and execute commands on system.

 - Ransomware – Ransomware encrypts all files on the system and holds the System and its data for ransom.

 - Dropper – Droppers functionality is to download/drop additional malware.

+What is Malware Analysis?
 Malware Analysis is the study or process of determining the functionality, origin and potential impact of a given malware sample and extracting as much information from it.
 The information that is extracted helps to understand the functionality and scope of malware, how the system was infected and how to defend against similar attacks in future.

 - To understand the type of malware and its functionality.